altinal/sphere-tracer/README.md

    - obj: perform object-vectorization optimizations
    - mixed: perform both ray and object vectorization
-   - auto: automatically use most promising optimization technique See [project report](07_report.pdf) for more information on the optimization methods.
+   - auto: automatically use most promising optimization technique

+See [project report](07_report.pdf) for more information on the optimization methods.

-To run the sphere-tracer on a scene *test_scenes/scene.json*, run:
+To run the sphere tracer on a scene *test_scenes/scene.json*, run:

 ```
 ./spheretrace -s scene -m [ray|obj|mixed|auto]